 The land surrounding Petaluma is rich farm country, not only in Sonoma County but in Napa and Marin Counties too.
 With all that nearby agricultural land, grain, milk, eggs, cheese, and meat was produced all around it in abundance.

 I’ve been laid up lately and not able to take to the streets with my trusty Ricoh GRII.
 Today was the first time in weeks that I went into Petaluma with the camera.
 I had luck with this one as the bright sun illuminated her face very well.
-Nice to be back!

 It is brutally hot today.
 Over 90 and muggy enough to bring the strong to their knees.
 As we are in a city there are always plenty of street vendors around wanting to sell heat relief of one sort or the other but frankly nothing really helps.
 Today you sweat sitting in the shade.